Te Arawa Management Limited

-- Te Arawa Koeke who are eligible will be allocated a fishing licence automatically.
+- Te Arawa Kōeke who are eligible will be allocated a free licence on application.

 - If there is significant demand for fishing licences a ballot will occur where ALL Under 65yrs Registered Fishing Licence Applicants will be placed into the ballot to allow a fair and transparent process.